joaovitorpd/github-slideshow/_posts/0000-01-02-joaovitorpd.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-I made it to the next step!
+I made the second slide work!
 Use the left arrow to go back!